 With a petting zoo, pony rides, children’s bakery and the opportunity to grill sausages over an open fire, Hellbrunn Advent Magic enchants kids of all ages.
 At the Christmas Post Office, children can also send off their personal wish list.
 The “Krampus Station”, designed by a Krampus society from the small village of Anif, introduces children to the history of this mystical tradition through original masks and costumes.

-New in Winter 2018: The Zoo becomes part of Advent Magic
+The Zoo is part of Advent Magic

 The wintry zoo won’t only offer an exciting journey into the animal kingdom, it will also be part of the full Advent experience: Various stations located between the animal enclosures provide information about traditional folk figures and customs associated with Christmas in the countries where the animals come from.

 Aside from wooden huts selling classic food & drink from the Alpine world as well as traditional arts & crafts, guest choirs and folk musicians do their own part to add to the Advent Magic.
 The former Orangery becomes an Advent café.

 TIP: Every Wednesday from 3 p.m., small folk ensembles perform enchanting melodies in the Advent Café!